 "Gmo free" marketing claim

-- The "gm free" or corresponding marketing claims may only be used on food products that can contain genetically modified ingredients authorised in EU (e.g. soy, maize or rapeseed), if the food product does not contain any genetically modified ingredients (level of gm ingredient 0% = detection limit).
-Even minute levels of a gm ingredient in the product will be considered misleading.
-Only properties with respect to which the product differs from other corresponding products may be attributed to food products.
+- The "gmo free" or other similar marketing claim may only be used on food products that may contain genetically modified ingredients authorised in the EU (e.g. soy, maize or rapeseed) if the food product concerned does not contain any genetically modified ingredients (gm ingredient level 0% = detection limit).
+Even a minute level of any gm ingredient in the product will be considered misleading.
+Only properties in respect of which the product concerned differs from other similar products may be attributed to a food product.

-- The "gm free" or corresponding marketing claims are not permitted at all on food products that contain ingredients of which no genetically modified species authorised in EU exists (e.g. rice, oats, papaya, carrot or blueberry), due to their being misleading.
+- The "gm free" or other similar marketing claim is not permitted at all on food products that contain ingredients of which no genetically modified species authorised in the EU exists (e.g. rice, oats, papaya, carrot or blueberry), because such a claim would be misleading.

-- The voluntary "produced without gene technology", "gmo free" or corresponding marketing claims may only be used on foodstuffs of animal origin (e.g. meat, milk, egg or farmed fish),when the animal has been fed with regular feed throughout its life cycle.
+- The voluntary "produced without gene technology", "gmo free" or other similar marketing claim may only be used on foodstuffs of animal origin (e.g. meat, milk, egg or farmed fish) when the animal concerned has been fed with regular feed throughout its life cycle.